javaplus/KubernetesDojo/labs/kube_config_maps.md

 # ~~ ConfigMaps ~~

 We've seen how easy it is to define environment variables used by our application using the ```env:``` section in our Pod deployment yaml.
-Kubernetes also allows you to decouple your configuration from your Pod declaration using ConfigMaps.
+However, according the 12 Factor app specification, we need to be able to change our configuration by environment.
+While we could maintain multiple versions of our deployment file, this would make maintenance very difficult.
+Kubernetes addresses this problem with ConfigMaps.

 [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) are special Kubernetes objects that store non-confidential data in key-value pairs.
-Pods are able to consume these values in a variety of ways, allowing you to decouple your config from your container image, which meets the [Config](https://12factor.net/config) requirement for a 12 Factor app.
+Pods are able to consume these values in a variety of ways, allowing you to decouple your config from your container image, which meets the [Config](https://12factor.net/config) requirement for a 12 Factor application.

 ## Creating ConfigMaps from Literals